 Fun, Fly, & Fit

 Fun, Fly & Fit is an acclaimed, results-focused program that motivates children to play, exercise and have fun.
 Developed by United Way of the National Capital Area, Fun Fly & Fit has scored remarkable successes throughout Metropolitan Washington.
-Its goal is simple yet powerful: To get kids so jazzed about physical fitness and nutrition that their attitudes and behaviors soar.
+Its goal is simple yet powerful: To get kids so enthused about physical fitness and nutrition that their attitudes and behaviors soar.

 As public health officials warn that one in three American children is now overweight or obese, United Way of the National Capital Area offers an exciting youth fitness program with a solid track record in reshaping attitudes and behaviors.
 Fun Fly & Fit is a thoughtful, evidence-based response to the national epidemic of childhood obesity.

-The mission of Fun, Fly & Fit to provide a solid foundation for children to make the right life choices to keep them healthy, have fun, and improve their self-image.
+The mission of Fun, Fly & Fit is to provide a solid foundation for children to make the right life choices to keep them healthy, have fun, and improve their self-image.
 To do that, we will: